gogins/csound-ac/README.md

     for implementing classical-style voice-leading in generated scores.

 2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extending standard text editors.
+The playpen makes it possible to run various kinds of Csound pieces, and even to build C++ pieces and plugin opcodes, from the editor.
+For more information, see `playpen/README.md`.

 3. My Visual Studio Code extension that implements the computer music playpen.
 Consider working in this environment.